cr/RPNCalculator/README.md

 *RPN Calculator* provides a minimalistic, yet powerful and efficient interface to the world of reverse polish notation.
 It boils down the gist of Hewlett Packard's RPN calculators into one consistent, modern user interface, while focusing on the most important functionality and workflows.

 If you're familiar with the likes of *HP 35s*, *HP 15C*, or the *HP 49* model family, you will feel right at home when it comes to everyday number crunching.
+If RPN isn't familiar to you, *RPN Calculator*'s simplicity won't confuse you with all the functionality that crowds the keypad a full-featured, programmable scientific calculator.

 ## Notable features